Upload your ZIP file

 Download the result

 Once done, you get a fresh ZIP ready to download.
-Files are automatically deleted from our servers after one hour.
+Files are automatically deleted from our servers after 15 minutes.

 FAQ